Jwychor/Gradient_Analytics_HW/README.md

 # Gradient Analytics Assignment
- An R script analyzing data for Gradient Analytics.
+An R and Rmarkdown package analyzing data for Gradient Analytics.

 ## Installation
 The following code will install the package on your machine.